MetricOptimizedGating/MOG-Public/README.md

 ![](http://i.imgur.com/SmDExh1.jpg)
 ====
 Questions or comments?
-Contact us by creating a new issue on this page or directly: Chris Roy: christopher.roy@sickkids.ca
+Contact us by creating a new issue on this page or directly: Chris Macgowan: christopher.macgowan@sickkids.ca
+.ca